mattrixk/es-theme-io/README.md

 ##Notes

-- This theme has not been tested with a 4/3 ratio, but you should be okay if you use either the Medium or Small sizes.
-However, you may still come across some ugliness with the metadata on the Detailed view in the Medium size.
 - This theme currently doesn't take into account either the GridView Mod, or the Child-Friendly versions of EmulationStation, but there are plans for them in the future.